topcoderinc/va-online-memorial-frontend/README.md

 ## Eslint

-Lint errors will be displayed in the terminal & console when you run `npm start`.
+Lint errors will be displayed in the terminal & console when you run `npm run dev`.

 For more details refer to the starter pack documentation about eslint [here](https://github.com/facebookincubator/create-react-app/tree/master/packages/eslint-config-react-app)